Unit 2 - Practice Quiz

 15 If a process is I/O bound, in a Multilevel Feedback Queue, it should ideally be placed in:

-A. A lower priority queue with a long time quantum
+C. A higher priority queue with a short time quantum

-B. A higher priority queue with a short time quantum
+D. A lower priority queue with a long time quantum

 16 What is 'Process Affinity' (or Processor Affinity) in multiprocessor scheduling?